-Brunch in Buenos Aires: A Plea…Heeded
+Brunch in Buenos Aires: Best Places Around the City

 Share on:

-Although just a few years ago ‘brunch’ was a foreign concept in Argentina, the meal where breakfast and lunch collide has finally made it to Buenos Aires — mostly thanks to the vast expat community who can’t live without their pancakes and eggs.
+Brunch, the meal where breakfast and lunch collide has finally made it to Buenos Aires — mostly thanks to the vast expat community who can’t live without their pancakes and eggs.

-The word ‘brunch’ first appeared in print in a 1895 edition of the British magazine, Hunter’s Weekly, in an article entitled, ‘Brunch: A Plea’ by writer and trendsetter, Guy Beringer.
-He envisioned a Sunday afternoon meal designed for late-night revelers, which allowed them to skip church and sleep late.
-It was also his idea that brunch serve as one of the few instances when it is widely accepted – nay, encouraged – to begin drinking at the first meal of the day.
+It was also his idea that brunch served as one of the few instances when it is widely accepted – nay, encouraged – to begin drinking at the first meal of the day.

 A brunch plate with waffles and fruit at Olsen Cafe in the Palermo neighborhood of Buenos Aires

-With the Argentine fondness for festivities, late-nights and a declining church attendance, Buenos Aires is a perfect match for the most decadent and drawn-out meal of the week.
+With the Argentine fondness for festivities, late nights and a declining church attendance, Buenos Aires is a perfect match for the most decadent and drawn-out meal of the week.

-Buenos Aires’ brunch menus typically include eggs in all shades of preparation such as huevos revueltos (scrambled) and eggs Benedict, carbs in all their glory including French toast, waffles and pancakes, and all sorts of sandwiches and salads.
-In Buenos Aires brunch can even include the ubiquitous cut of steak.
-It is also common to pair brunch with champagne, mimosas, or an extra picante bloody mary.
+Buenos Aires’ modern brunch menus typically include eggs in all shades of preparation such as huevos revueltos (scrambled) and eggs Benedict, carbs in all their glory including French toast, waffles and pancakes, and all sorts of sandwiches and salads.

-A handful of restaurants in the northern neighborhoods have jumped on the brunch bandwagon, providing ample choice for those whose asado invitation got lost in the mail.
-‘Le grand petit déjeuner’ is typically served between 11 a.m. and 4 p.m.
+A handful of restaurants in the northern neighborhoods have jumped on the brunch bandwagon, providing ample choice for those whose asado invitations got lost in the mail.

 Here’s a round-up of some choices for those rolling out of bed in the afternoon hours of the weekend: